furs1da/APIMe/README.md

 # **APIMe** Capstone Project

 Welcome to the APIMe Capstone Project!
-This project is a web-based application that enables users to test and interact with APIMe platform.
+This project helps students to understand how APIs work in a better way and provide to test all types of requests available in PostMan!

 ## Project Overview